aig-hagen/aig_graph_component/README.md

 instance.toggleGraphEditingInGUI(false)
 ```

-A force-directed automatic graph-layout can be enabled.
+A force-directed automatic graph-layout can be enabled, where nodes repel each other and are attracted
+towards the initial center *(before any zooming or panning)* of the canvas.

 ```javascript
 instance.toggleNodePhysics(true)
 ```

-The lenght links can can be fixed.
+There is a fixed distance for links.

 ```javascript
 instance.toggleFixedLinkDistance(true)